 Zuletzt aktualisiert / Last modified:

-Does storing music on a CD really have anything to do with homeopathy?
+Has storing music on a CD really anything to do with homeopathy?

 Proponents of homeopathy often point out that chemical analysis cannot determine whether a CD is recorded or not, or what is stored on it.